knulli-cfw/knulli.org/docs/index.md

 ## Firefly is here! [![Latest](https://img.shields.io/github/release/knulli-cfw/distribution.svg?labelColor=111111&color=5998FF&label=Latest&style=flat#only-light)](https://github.com/knulli-cfw/distribution/releases/latest)[![Latest](https://img.shields.io/github/release/knulli-cfw/distribution.svg?labelColor=dddddd&color=5998FF&label=Latest&style=flat#only-dark)](https://github.com/knulli-cfw/distribution/releases/latest)

 We are happy to announce that **KNULLI Firefly** has gone public!
 Why "Firefly"?
 Starting with Firefly, all KNULLI releases will have a codename to indicate the release version.
-KNULLI Firefly comes with a lot of new features and improvements:
+KNULLI Firefly comes with a lot of new features and improvements.
+These are just a few highlights:

 * Added device support for the RG40XX H, RG40XX V and RGCubeXX
-* Improved support for the lid behavior of the RG35XX SP
+* Improved support for the lid behavior of the RG35XX SP (sleep mode or shutdown)
 * Removed cardinal snapping of the joysticks of the RG35XX H and RG40XX H/V (Thanks to @thegammasqueeze!)
 * Added [RGB LED support](../configure/rgb-leds) for the RG40XX H/V and RGCubeXX
 * Added Drastic-Steward as an additional NDS emulator